Explaining the Behavior of Black-Box Prediction Algorithms with Causal Learning: Explaining Black-Box Predictions

 \section{Explaining Black-Box Predictions}

-Consider a supervised learning setting with a high-dimensional set of ``low-level'' features (e.g., pixels in an image) $X = (X_1,...,X_q)$ taking values in an input space $\mathcal{X}^q$ and outcome $Y$ taking values in $\mathcal{Y}$.
-A prediction or classification algorithm (e.g., DNN) learns a map $f: \mathcal{X}^q \mapsto \mathcal{Y}$.
-Predicted values from this function are denoted $\widehat{Y}$.
-To explain the predictions $\widehat{Y}$, we focus on a smaller set of ``high-level'' features $Z = (Z_1,...,Z_p)$ $(p \ll q)$ which are ``interpretable'' in the sense that they correspond to human-understandable and potentially manipulable elements of the application domain of substantive interest, e.g., ``effusion in the lung,'' ``presence of tumor in the upper lobe,'' and so on in lung imaging or ``has red colored wing feathers,'' ``has a curved beak,'' and so on in bird classification.
+Recall that our task is to explain the behavior of some black-box prediction model trained on features $X = (X_1,...,X_q)$ by identifying the causal determinants of $\widehat{Y} = f(X)$ from among a set of macro-level features $Z = (Z_1,...,Z_p)$.

 For now, we assume that the interpretable feature set is predetermined and available in the form of an annotated dataset, i.e., that each image is labeled with interpretable features.
 Later, we discuss the possibility of automatically extracting a set of possibly interpretable features from data which lacks annotations.
 We allow that elements of $Z$ are statistically and causally interrelated, but assume that $Z$ contains no variables which are deterministically related (e.g., where $Z_i=z_i$ always implies $Z_j=z_j$ for some $i \neq j$), though we also return to this issue later.
-Examples from two image datasets that we discuss later, on bird classification and lung imaging, are displayed in Figs.~\ref{fig:oriole} and ~\ref{fig:xray}: $X$ consists of the raw pixels and $Z$ includes the interpretable annotations identified in the figures.
+Examples from two image datasets that we discuss later, on bird classification and lung imaging, are displayed in Figures~\ref{fig:oriole} and ~\ref{fig:xray}: $X$ consists of the raw pixels and $Z$ includes the interpretable annotations identified in the figures.